Interns and volunteers

 Hawai’i Research

-Interns will assist staff on long-term studies on a variety of species of odontocetes (e.g., bottlenose dolphins, rough-toothed dolphins, false killer whales, beaked whales) in Hawai‘i.
-Much of this work involves using photographic identification, a non-invasive technique that uses natural markings unique to each individual.
-By photographing and cataloging these markings, we can identify animals and study their behavior, movements, and population structures over extended periods of time.
-Interns may also have the opportunity to assist in occasional archival work, scientific communication projects, or in-office preparations for field work.
+Graduate students with our Hawai‘i office typically work with staff members on projects related to our long-term studies on a variety of species of odontocetes (e.g., bottlenose dolphins, rough-toothed dolphins, false killer whales, beaked whales) in Hawai‘i.
+Much of this work involves using our long-term photo-identification datasets, or our extensive satellite tag datasets.
+Graduate students may also have the opportunity to assist in occasional archival work, scientific communication projects, or in-office preparations for field work.
 For more information on Hawai‘i projects, please visit our Hawai‘i web pages.

 Tursiops_2018FEB28_D34_JKL_0270